• The Royal Logistic Corps

 20 Transport Squadron

-20 Transport Squadron Royal Logistic Corps is an independent sub-unit that is operationally committed to providing transport support to the Royal Travel Office high profile ceremonial activity across London District and Senior Staff in the MOD.
+20 Transport Squadron The Royal Logistic Corps, is an independent sub-unit tasked with providing essential transport support to the Royal Travel Office, high-profile ceremonial events across London District and senior staff in the Ministry of Defence.

 • Regent's Park Barracks